christophergandrud/hu-live-coding-course-examples/src/set-up-tabula-python.md

     - In the Terminal: `pip3 install tabula-py`

-4. In R, install the *reticulate* package
+4. In R, install the *reticulate* package.
+This package allows you to call Python functions from R.

     - `xfun::pkg_attach2("reticulate")`

     - `use_python("DIRECTORY OF PYTHON INSTALLATION FROM STEP 2")`

+For an example of how to use tabula with reticulate in R, see the *tabula-reticulate-example.R*.